1. Hauptnavigation

 • Disease-associated regions identified through GWAS

-Since 2012 we offer a modified version of the Infinium Methylation protocol, which allows methylation studies on FFPE samples.
+Methylation studies on human FFPE samples are enabled with a modified version of the Infinium Methylation protocol.
 The quality of such material strongly varies depending on applied FFPE protocol and storage period.
 Therefore, we perform an initial quality control with all incoming samples using fluorescence based quantification followed by quantitative Real-Time PCR.
 Only samples passing this additional QC will be bisulfite converted and processed in a special restore step followed by the standard hybridisation workflow.
 Due to this additional effort an extra FFPE fee per sample will be charged.

 YOU supply